EdGemmill/JSReactApps/react/09_effects.md

    empty array.
 2. We build a URL based off of the component's `props`.
 This allows us to fetch only the todos with a specific tag.
-3. We _fetch_ the list of todos from our server, parse the JSON response, and use `setState` to update the state.
+3. We `fetch` the list of todos from our server, then parse the JSON response, then use `setState` to update the state.
 4. We iterate over the `todos` array, producing a `<Todo />` for each element, passing the `todoData` as a prop.